 The Portuguese midfielder proved to be the difference in United’s last league game against the Toffees and has an impressive 11 goal contributions from 11 Premier League matches so far.

 Jay Rodriguez made it a memorable encounter the last time these two sides met in England’s top flight.

 His second-half header earned the Baggies a hard-fought 1-0 win in Manchester back in April, 2018.

-- The Baggies have lost just one of their last four away games to United (W2, D1, L1).
+- The Baggies have lost just one of their last five visits to Old Trafford.

 Head to head

 Our one to watch

 Karlan Grant will be eager to add to his Albion tally after coming so close in the last match.